Immigration Health Surcharge (IHS)

 | 2025 | £1,035/year (unchanged) |

-Further increases are widely anticipated given NHS funding pressures.
-The Migration Advisory Committee and the government have signalled the IHS may rise again before 2027.
+The Migration Advisory Committee and the government have both signalled the rate could rise again before 2027.

-- Not budgeting for IHS upfront.
-Unlike annual premiums, IHS is paid in one lump sum at application — for a 5-year family visa, this can run to over £20,000.
+Budget for the full IHS upfront.
+Unlike annual premiums, it's paid in one lump sum at application.
+A 5-year family visa can mean over £20,000 in IHS alone.

-- Assuming Health and Care Worker visa exemption applies to private sector healthcare.
-The exemption is for the Health and Care Worker visa specifically — not for anyone working in healthcare on a standard Skilled Worker visa.
+Don't assume the Health and Care Worker visa exemption covers private sector healthcare roles.
+It applies to that specific visa route, not to anyone working in healthcare on a standard Skilled Worker visa.

 Does paying the IHS mean I get free NHS treatment for everything?

-You get the same entitlement as UK residents — which means free GP, hospital care, and maternity services, but charges for dental and optical care.
-The IHS does not provide unlimited or private healthcare.
+Not quite.
+You get the same deal as UK residents: free GP, hospital, and maternity care, but dental and optical services still carry charges.
+The IHS is not a private healthcare plan.

 Can my employer pay the IHS on my behalf?